Start Date

 “The Council of Crete (2016) after Ten Years”

-Ten years removed from what had been called “The Great and Holy Council”—the large, pan-Orthodox council convened by the Ecumenical Patriarch and held in 2016 on the island of Crete—the significance of the council is still being examined and debated.
+Ten years removed from what had been called “The Holy and Great Council”—the large, pan-Orthodox council convened by the Ecumenical Patriarch and held in 2016 on the island of Crete—the significance of the council is still being examined and debated.

-The Council of Crete’s legacy is the subject of the Orthodox Theological Society of America (OTSA)’s Florovsky Lecture for 2026, which will be hosted on the campus of St. Vladimir’s Seminary on Friday, June 12.
-The evening will feature a panel of speakers who were present at the council in 2016: His Grace Bishop Maxim (Vasiljević)Very Rev. Protopresbyter Dr. Nicolas KazarianVery Rev. Dr. Alexander Rentel, and Dr. Elizabeth Prodromou.
+The Council of Crete’s legacy is the subject of the Orthodox Theological Society of America (OTSA)’s Florovsky Lecture for 2026, which will be hosted on the campus of St. Vladimir’s Seminary on Saturday, June 13.
+The lecture will be delivered by His Grace Bishop Maxim (Vasiljević), who was present at the council in 2016.

 The Florovsky Lecture is open to the public and free to attend in person or online.
 A reception will follow.